phanerka/link-stash/Coding/Debugging utilities/DNSpy.md

 Download link:
 https://github.com/dnSpyEx/dnSpy

+#### Linux troubleshooting
+iirc you need some .NET framework, otherwise it will crash on launch `winetricks` in terminal -> uhhh something from the following: dotnet6, dotnetdesktop6, dotnet7, dotnet8, dotnetdesktop8 its most likely .net 8 but i cant tell for sure so gl

 ### Setting up
 To debug your own mod in DNSpy, drag-and-drop the built plugin that the game *is reading*, i.e. from
 `Rain World\RainWorld_Data\StreamingAssets\mods\YOUR_MOD_NAME\plugins`